isomerpages/htx-ncada/_our-work/DrugFreeSG Funded Projects/2019 Anti Drug Roadshow, SIM Global Education University.md

 description: ""
 third_nav_title: DrugFreeSG Funded Projects
 ---
 ## Anti-Drug Roadshow @ SIM Global Education (GE) University

-<p align="justify"> The Anti-Drug Roadshow @ SIM GE was a one-day event
-held on 12 February 2019, at the SIM Student Hub in Clementi.
+The Anti-Drug Roadshow @ SIM GE was a one-day event held on 12 February 2019, at the SIM Student Hub in Clementi.
 Youth advocate, Aaron Mitchell Goh, led this initiative as he was passionate about sharing anti-drug